 Okay, now we’re ready to tackle some examples.
 We’ll look at the two main reasons we reckon you might be trying to pack a rucksack: day hikes and camping.
 Of course, that’s basically just little bag and big bag, so it all still applies if you’re not doing either of those things!

-How to Pack a Rucksack for a Day Hike
+How to Pack a Rucksack for Hiking (1 Day)

 You and your best mate have decided to go for a hike this weekend.
 There’s other boring adult stuff you need to do, like grocery shopping and rearranging your laundry, so you can only go for a day.
 Still, a little adventure is always better than no adventure.
 The night before, you find your rucksack (it’s probably about 30 litres) and make a pile of all the stuff you want to take with you on the floor.
 You fill up your water bottle and maybe even make your sandwiches.